 The Truth About Staying in Chungking Mansions in Hong Kong

-For many travellers the Chungking Mansions, Hong Kong is a great budget option for a place to stay.
+For many travelers, the Chungking Mansions in Hong Kong is a great budget option for a place to stay.
 But are the Chungking Mansions safe?
 What is the location like?
 What are the rooms like?
-These are some of the questions I had before staying there for myself, so, in this blog, I answer all of these questions (and more) about the Chungking Mansions in Hong Kong!
+These are some of the questions I had before staying there for myself.
+So, in this blog I answer all of these questions (and more) about the Chungking Mansions in Hong Kong!

 The Truth About Staying at Chungking Mansions, Hong Kong

 Long story short, we loved staying at Chungking Mansions!
-If you are still confused about what exactly “mansions” are and why we loved it keep reading and let me explain.
+If you are still confused about what exactly “mansions” are and why we liked staying in one (the Chungking Mansions) keep reading and let me explain.

 What are “Mansions” in Hong Kong?